 Also remember that higher and additional rate taxpayers pay the same Capital Gains Tax rates, so there is no benefit to using pension contributions to lower your tax bracket from additional rate to higher rate as far as CGT is concerned.

 Finally, be conscious of pension allowances so you avoid overpaying into your pension, as you’ll be charged and may lose out on tax benefits if you do so.
 Read more about these in How do pension allowances work?
-If you have used your full Annual Allowance for the year or cannot pay into your pension for any other reason, charitable donations are another way to lower your taxable income.
+If you have used your full £60,000 Annual Allowance for the year or cannot pay into your pension for any other reason, charitable donations may be another way to lower your taxable income.

-Alternatively, if you’re looking for somewhere to start, we’ve partnered with independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial advisor.
+If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial advisor.
 There’s no obligation, however if the adviser feels you’d benefit from paid financial advice, they’ll talk you through how that works and the charges involved.

-Fidelius are rated 4.7 out of 5 from over 1,250 reviews on VouchedFor, the review site for financial advisors.
+Fidelius are rated 4.7 out of 5 from over 1,500 reviews on VouchedFor, the review site for financial advisors.

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.